mardlucca/jsel/README.md

 while are not only that, they are also tokens in JSEL's grammar.
 This should not make any difference, really.
 * JSEL does not implement property getters and setters.
+* Array indexes in ECMAScript can go up to 2^32 - 1, while in JSEL, as in Java, they can go up to 2^31 - 1.
+(This may be revisited in the future)